Napoleon III: Captivity, exile and death

 From 5 September 1870 until 19 March 1871, Napoleon III and his entourage of thirteen aides were held in comfortable captivity at Schloss Wilhelmshöhe near Kassel, Germany.
 Eugénie traveled there incognito to visit Napoleon.

-General Bazaine, besieged with a large part of the remaining French Army in the fortification of Metz, had secret talks with Bismarck's envoys on 23 September.
+General Bazaine, staying in the fortification of Metz with a large part of the remaining French Army while being besieged, had secret talks with Bismarck's envoys on 23 September.
 The idea was for Bazaine to establish a conservative regime in France, for himself or for Napoleon's son.
 Bazaine's envoy, who spoke to Bismarck at Versailles on 14 October, declared that the army in Metz was still loyal to Napoleon.
 Bazaine was willing to take over power in France after the Germans had defeated the republic in Paris.
 Because of the weakening of the French position overall, Bismarck lost interest in this option.

-On 27 November, Napoleon composed a memorandum to Bismarck that raised the possibility that the Prussian King might urge the French people to recall him as Emperor after a peace treaty was signed and Paris surrendered.
+On 27 November, Napoleon composed a memorandum to Bismarck that raised the possibility that the Prussian king might urge the French people to recall him as Emperor after a peace treaty was signed and Paris surrendered.
 But by this time, Metz had already fallen, leaving Napoleon without a power base.
 Bismarck did not see much chance for a restored empire, as the French people would consider Napoleon a mere marionette of the enemy.
 One last initiative from Eugénie failed in January, because of the late arrival of her envoy from London.
 Bismarck refused to acknowledge the former empress, as this had caused irritations with Britain and Russia.
 Shortly afterwards, the Germans signed a truce with the Government of France.

 Napoleon continued to write political tracts and letters and dreamed of a return to power.
-Bonapartist candidates participated in the first elections for the National Assembly on 8 February, but won only five seats.
+Bonapartist candidates participated in the first elections for the National Assembly on 8 February but won only five seats.
 On 1 March, the newly elected assembly officially declared the removal of the emperor from power and placed all the blame for the French defeat squarely on him.
-When peace was arranged between France and Germany, Bismarck released Napoleon; the emperor decided to go into exile in England.
+When peace was arranged between France and Germany, Bismarck released Napoleon; the emperor decided to go into exile in Great Britain.
 Having limited funds, Napoleon sold properties and jewels and arrived in England on 20 March 1871.